david-yz-liu/pythonprover/README.md

 Range based loops: `for i in range (1, 9, 2)` and if-expressions: `x = 1 if y%2 == 1 else 0` are also supported.

 This program is a work in progress.
 I'm currently working on supporting function calls, while-loops, and for-loops that iterate over objects.
-Eventually I hope to extend support beyond just arithmetics, including string, list and dictionary operations
+Eventually I hope to extend support beyond just arithmetics, including string, list and dictionary operations.
 ***

 ## Satisfiability and Validity